karenpayneoregon/dyynamic-sql-where-in/SimpleExamplesWpf/readme.md

 ﻿# About

-Mirror of Winddows Forms example with a bite more flash in regards with how the SQL is formatted.
+Mirror of Windows Forms example with a bite more flash in regards with how the SQL is formatted.

 ![](../assets/figure5.png)